 Traditional Pancake Recipe

-Add a small ladleful of the batter and again swirl it around until the whole of the pan is covered.
-Cook for a minute or two before flipping over (you may need to loosen the edges before the all important pancake toss).
+- Add a small ladleful of the batter and again swirl it around until the whole of the pan is covered.
+Cook for a minute or two before flipping over (you may need to loosen the edges before the all-important pancake toss).

 Seville Orange Marmalade

-By resident preserves tutor, Vivien Lloyd
+Recipe by resident preserves tutor, Vivien Lloyd

 Makes around 2.25kg/5lb

-675g (1lb 8oz) Seville Oranges
+- 675g (1lb 8oz) Seville oranges

-1.75 litres (3 pints) Water
+- 1.75 litres (3 pints) water

-4. Remove the muslin bag and squeeze the liquid from the bag back into the pan through a sieve, using a large spoon.
+- Remove the muslin bag and squeeze the liquid from the bag back into the pan through a sieve, using a large spoon.
 Add the sugar to the pan and stir until dissolved.

-7. Pour the marmalade into clean, warm sterilised jars and cover with new twist top lids.
+- Pour the marmalade into clean, warm sterilised jars and cover with new twist top lids.
 Alternatively, seal the jars with waxed discs and when cold, apply cellophane covers secured with elastic bands.
 Leave the jars upright and undisturbed to set.

 Variations for You to Try

-Add 60g finely chopped root ginger to the muslin bag and 125g thinly sliced stem or crystallised ginger with the sugar.
+Add 60g of finely chopped root ginger to the muslin bag and 125g thinly sliced stem or crystallised ginger with the sugar.